 Most Kiwis can join and benefit from KiwiSaver.
-You don’t need to be working to join, but you do need to be: under 65 years old; a New Zealand citizen or entitled to live in New Zealand permanently; and living, or normally living, in New Zealand.
+You don’t need to be working to join, but you do need to be: a New Zealand citizen or entitled to live in New Zealand permanently; and living, or normally living, in New Zealand.
 If you’re working overseas for a Kiwi company or the New Zealand Government, you might still be able to join.

 If you are in paid employment and between the age of 18 and 65 you will be eligible for:

 Some employers may be exempt from making KiwiSaver contributions if they are already contributing to another superannuation scheme for their employees.
 This does not mean you cannot join KiwiSaver.
-It just means your employer doesn't have to contribute to your account, even though you do (unless you are on a contributions holiday).
+It just means your employer doesn't have to contribute to your account, even though you do (unless you are on a Savings Suspension).

-You can apply to Inland Revenue for a contributions holiday after you have been contributing to the scheme for 12 months.
+You can apply to Inland Revenue for a Savings Suspension after you have been contributing to the scheme for 12 months.

 If you are currently employed and not yet a KiwiSaver member, you have two options for joining KiwiSaver: